-2019).
-This insistence on sameness and a repertoire of fixed behaviours and routines can
+Context

+We explored the experiences of training and competing in elite sport as a neurodivergent athlete.
+Inspired by the first author's experiences within applied sport psychology consultancy (see Wood and Turner 2024), we focused on ASD and ADHD, which are briefly outlined below.
+Given this consultancy role, one athlete recruited had been in contact with first author outside of this study.
+While some literature employs person-first language (i.e. person with autism), many individuals within the neurodivergent community prefer identity-first language (i.e. autistic person) (Vivanti 2020).
+As such, we adopt identity-first language throughout this article.

-1 peers (Gillott and Standen 2007).
-This can contribute to a greater risk of long-term depression 2 and anxiety (Hollocks et al. 2019) and lower quality of life (Mason et al. 2019).
-Individuals with ASD might employ maladaptive (e.g., escape, resignation, social withdrawal) and 3 4 adaptive (e.g., minimisation, reaction control, positive self-instruction) coping strategies to manage their neurodiversity, especially in social contexts (Barra et al. 2021).
-Individuals with 5 6 ASD have a poor ability to understand others' actions in social situations and experience difficulties integrating information being implicated (Gillott and Standen 2007) meaning they 7 may struggle to manage stress effectively (Groden, Levasseur, and Baron 2002).
-8 9 ADHD traits continue into adulthood in around 60-80% of diagnosed children (Sibley et al. 2012).
-ADHD is primarily characterised by two symptom clusters, inattention and 10 hyperactivity-impulsivity (Combs et al. 2015).
-According to Barkley (1997), ADHD is based 11 12 on reduced cognitive inhibition, which impedes attention to relevant cues while filtering irrelevant information.
-Potential over-stimulation may reduce executive functioning (e.g., 13 cognitive, emotional, and behavioural control) and promote increased rates of perceived 14 15 stress compared to neurotypical peers (Barra et al. 2021).
-Unsurprisingly, individuals with ADHD often suffer negative consequences in various areas of their lives (e.g., educational, 16 occupational, and interpersonal interactions) (Mannuzza and Klein 2000).
-17 Participants 18 Following institutional ethics approval, six athletes (3 female, 3 male) aged 18-44 19 20 (M=32.66) were recruited from a range of sports (rowing, aikido, cricket, triathlon, figure skating, equestrian) to voluntarily participate in the research.
-Purposive sampling focused on 21 athletes with international experience (i.e., had competed representing their country).
-This 22 included the Olympic Games, World Championships, and World Governing Body sanctioned 23 events.
+ASD is typically characterised by persistent deficits in social communication and interaction, as well as restricted, repetitive patterns of behaviour, interests, or activities (ICD 2019).
+This insistence on sameness and a repertoire of fixed behaviours and routines can leave individuals with a propensity for anxiety as well as lower self-esteem than neurotypical peers (Gillott and Standen 2007).
+This can contribute to a greater risk of long-term depression and anxiety (Hollocks et al. 2019) and lower quality of life (Mason et al. 2019).
+Individuals with ASD might employ maladaptive (e.g. escape, resignation, social withdrawal) and adaptive (e.g. minimisation, reaction control, positive self-instruction) coping strategies to manage their neurodiversity, especially in social contexts (Barra et al. 2021).
+Individuals with ASD have a poor ability to understand others' actions in social situations and experience difficulties integrating information being implicated (Gillott and Standen 2007) meaning they may struggle to manage stress effectively (Groden, Levasseur, and Baron 2002).

+ADHD traits continue into adulthood in around 60-80% of diagnosed children (Sibley et al. 2012).
+ADHD is primarily characterised by two symptom clusters, inattention and hyperactivity-impulsivity (Combs et al. 2015).
+According to Barkley (1997), ADHD is based on reduced cognitive inhibition, which impedes attention to relevant cues while filtering irrelevant information.
+Potential overstimulation may reduce executive functioning (e.g. cognitive, emotional, and behavioural control) and promote increased rates of perceived stress compared to neurotypical peers (Barra et al. 2021).
+Unsurprisingly, individuals with ADHD often suffer negative consequences in various areas of their lives (e.g. educational, occupational, and interpersonal interactions) (Mannuzza and Klein 2000).

+Participants

+Following institutional ethics approval, six athletes (3 female, 3 male) aged 18-44 (M = 32.66) were recruited from a range of sports (rowing, aikido, cricket, triathlon, figure skating, equestrian) to voluntarily participate in the research.
+Purposive sampling focused on athletes with international experience (i.e. had competed representing their country).
+This included the Olympic Games, World Championships, and World Governing Body sanctioned events.
 All participants discussed training and competing in neurotypical contexts.
-Four 24 participants had retired from competitive sport within the last four years.
-Two participants 25

-- self-disclosed a clinical diagnosis for autism, one a diagnosis for ADHD, and one a diagnosis - 2 for both Autism and ADHD.
+Four participants had retired from competitive sport within the last four years.
+Two participants self-disclosed a clinical diagnosis for autism, one a diagnosis for ADHD, and one a diagnosis for both Autism and ADHD.
 Two self-identified as having traits of autism or ADHD.

+4 🕳 S. WOOD ET AL.

-Data Generation
+Data generation